The official website of Visit Causeway Coast and Glens

 About

-Benone Strand, multiple recipient of the European Blue Flag Award, most recently in 2020, is a must-see when visiting the area.
-With seven miles of golden sand and a magnificent back drop of mountain and cliff scenery and stunning views across to Donegal, this is an attractive sightseeing environment along with the usual seaside activities including watersports, walking, picnic spots and fishing.
+Benone Strand, multiple recipient of the Blue Flag Award, most recently in 2025, is a must-see when visiting the area.
+With seven miles of golden sand and a magnificent back drop of mountain and cliff scenery and stunning views across to Donegal, this is an attractive sightseeing environment along with the usual seaside activities including watersports, walking, fishing and picnic spots.

 Free car parking at entrance to beach and on-beach parking

-Seasonal RNLI Beach Lifeguards Service (July & August 11am-7pm daily)
+Seasonal RNLI Beach Lifeguards Service (July & August 10am-6pm daily)

 Zoned activity areas for swimming, jet skis, dogs, etc.

-Specialist beach access equipment for limited-mobility users (pre-booking necessary).
-For further information about booking please email info@maemurrayfoundation.org or visit the website www.maemurrayfoundation.org.
+Specialist beach access equipment for limited-mobility users (pre-booking necessary) - during July and August.
+For further information about booking please email info@maemurrayfoundation.org or visit the website www.maemurrayfoundation.org

 Coffee dock within The Ark building at entrance to beach